-When I relocated to Alabama, I knew I had to go John’s City Diner.
+When I relocated to Alabama, I knew I had to go to John’s City Diner (Birmingham).
 It has been consistently named one of Alabamas best diners.
 Making the time to get to the diner is tough.

 For a diner, it has odd hours including not being open on Sundays and only open for dinner on Saturdays.
 So yes, John’s City Diner is not open for breakfast on weekends.
-Due to my schedule, I almost thought I wouldn’t be able to make it there at all.
+Due to my schedule, I almost thought I wouldn’t be able to make it to Johns City Diner at all.

 Johns City Diner is located right in downtown Birmingham.
 Since it’s in the downtown, it’s located in a row of buildings and not the usual stand-alone diner you see.

 The outside has a big sign that says, Johns.
 There isn’t a lot from the outside that screams diner.
-In fact, it’s easy to miss the restaurant unless you’re looking for it.
+In fact, it’s easy to miss Johns City Diner unless you’re looking for it.
 I ran by it twice during the Drum Run and had no idea.

-The coffee was brewed fresh, and the whipped cream was homemade.
+The coffee at Johns City Diner was brewed fresh, and the whipped cream was homemade.
 It was one of the better diner coffee I’ve had recently.